influxdata/telegraf/docs/developers/MERGING.md

 ## Follow up steps after merging a `bug` pull request

 If the pull request fixes a bug in Telegraf (and have the `bug` label) then you must prepare it for the next minor release.
-A pull request can be considered a bug fix for multiple reasons, such as fixing a security issue or a plugin is throwing an unexpected error.
+A pull request can be considered a bug fix for multiple reasons, such as fixing a security issue or a fix to prevent a plugin from throwing an unexpected error.
 Anything introducing new features or behaviour, such as an entire new plugin should not be considered a bug and will be released in the next feature release.
 Any script, makefile, or ci change is also not considered a bug, even if it is techinically a bug it is not an issue with the final resulting Telegraf binary then it can just stay in the master branch.

 ### 1. Cherry pick the merged pull request into the latest release branch